dwrobel/pxCore/remote/docs/rtremote.md

 ----------
 ## FUNCTIONAL SPECIFICATION
-**Object Discovery** : Client can located the object registered (by server) using rtRemoteLocateObject() method.
+**Object Discovery** : Client can locate the object registered (by server) using rtRemoteLocateObject() method.
 But before registering or locating both server & client should initialize the environment.

 Server Side :